ExploitCoder7/LUXWAREUI/Documentation.md

 # LuxWare User Interface
-Unofficial (kinda idk because im the first to release a doc) document on this EveryThing Works For Mobile Btw Js Not The Slider
+Unofficial (kinda idk because im the first to release a doc) document on this.
+EveryThing Works For Mobile Btw Js Not The Slider
 # Getting The Loadstring
 ```lua